 Boatman (Ratargul Swamp Forest)Ratargul Swamp Forest

-At the evening enjoyed the sunset moment at Jaflong, the popular hill station in Bangladesh while coming back from Tamabil border.
+In the evening enjoyed the sunset moment at Jaflong, the popular hill station in Bangladesh while coming back from the Tamabil border.
 The Sylhet-Tamabil highway road condition is not ok.
 And Jaflong lost its old beauty.
-I was sad to see how peoples are collecting stones and consequently destroying the natural beauty of this destination!
+I was sad to see how people are collecting stones and consequently destroying the natural beauty of this destination!
 Alamgir Bhai was sharing his own experience, how beautiful was Jaflong even 5 to 6 years back.

-- You have to hire a boat for Lalakhal according to hour basis.
+- You have to hire a boat for Lalakhal according to an hour basis.

-- You can enjoy boat ride at Ratargul Swamp Forest as long as you want but you’ve to hire the whole boat.
-Best to take a normal boat without an engine to enjoy the sound of nature.
+- You can enjoy a boat ride at Ratargul Swamp Forest as long as you want but you’ve to hire the whole boat.
+Best to take a traditional boat without an engine to enjoy the sound of nature.

 Kanaighat, Lovachora, Madhabkunda Eco Park & Waterfall, Parjatan Restaurant, Britannia Hotel

-Early morning started for Lovachora by road from Kanaighat.
+The early morning started for Lovachora by road from Kanaighat.
 This destination is almost 55 km from the resort.
-I wanted to visit Lovachora Tea Garden, but couldn’t manage permission to enter inside the garden.
-But it was worthy to come till this long otherwise, I might never be able to see a fascinating landscape beauty in Sylhet.
+I wanted to visit Lovachora Tea Garden, but couldn’t manage permission to enter the garden.
+But it was worthy to come till this long; otherwise, I might never be able to see a fascinating landscape beauty in Sylhet.

 Then started for Moulvibazar to visit Madhabkunda Eco Park & Waterfall.
 This destination is almost 3 hours from Kanaighat.
 But I loved this journey.
-The landscape beauty in Sylhet is truly rich and so you’ll love to go for a long drive.
+The landscape beauty in Sylhet is vibrant and so you’ll like to go for a long drive.